-Relations (Consolidation) Act 1992.
-Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority: (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
-Land Any beneficial interest in land which is within the area of the relevant authority.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
-Corporate tenancies Any tenancy where (to M's knowledge): (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
-Securities Any beneficial interest in securities of a body where: (a) that body (to M's knowledge) has a place of business or land in the area of the relevant authority; and (b) either (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Any beneficial interest in securities of a body where:

+- a) That body (to "M"'s knowledge) has a place of business or land in the area of the relevant authority; - b) Either: - i.
+The total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - ii.
+If the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.